 - 1. The requirements and functions of the Coordinator are governed by Article 9.1 of the Regulations on Doctoral Research. - 2.
-The Coordinator is delegated by the Academic Board to the approval of: - a. final thesis evaluators; - b. doctoral student teaching collaborations.
+The Coordinator is delegated by the Academic Board to: - a.
+Approve the teaching collaborations of Ph.D. candidates.

 6.1.3.
 The Vice-Coordinator